chenlei-leng/chenlei-leng.github.io/_pages/about.md

 ### 🚀 What’s New

-I am **recruiting PhD students** with strong backgrounds in mathematics, statistics, or computer science, and interests in **statistics, machine learning, data science, and AI**.
-If you are excited about developing new theory and methods with real-world impact, please send your **CV** and a **short research statement** to 📧 [chenlei.leng@gmail.com](mailto:chenlei.leng@gmail.com).
-More information about scholarship opportunities is available on the [PolyU Graduate School](https://www.polyu.edu.hk/gs/) website.
-Due to the high volume of emails, I will only reply to applicants who may be a good fit.
+I am **recruiting PhD students** with strong backgrounds in mathematics, statistics, or computer science, and a passion for **statistics, machine learning, data science, and AI**.
+My vision is to build a dynamic and collaborative research group at PolyU, where students are encouraged to tackle fundamental challenges, develop cutting-edge theory and methods, and create work with real-world impact.

+If you are excited about growing as an independent researcher in a supportive environment and contributing to advances at the frontiers of data science, I would be delighted to hear from you.
+Please send your **CV** and a **short research statement** to 📧 [chenlei.leng@gmail.com](mailto:chenlei.leng@gmail.com).
+Details on scholarships and admission procedures can be found on the [PolyU Graduate School](https://www.polyu.edu.hk/gs/) website.
+While I may not be able to reply to every message, I carefully review all applications and will be in touch with those who are a strong fit.